fedcuit/fedcuit.github.com/source/_posts/2013-06-17-mockito-intruduce.markdown

   @Mock
   private EJBBeanInjectedByContainerInRealCode dependencyBean;
   //Create a mock object with type EJBBeanInjectedByContainerInRealCode and inject it to a spy object.
+  //Mockito will try to inject this dependency to target object in this order: Constructor, Property, Field.

   @InjectMocks
   @Spy